Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Methods

 \section{Methods}

-Three $\Pi$-shaped aluminum NEMS devices, shown in Fig.~\ref{fig:sample}, have been nanofabricated.
-The fabrication process and vacuum characterization of the devices are described in Refs. \cite{Kamppinen2019,Kamppinen2022} and the dimensions of the devices are tabulated in Table~\ref{table:dimensions}.
+Suspended $\Pi$-shaped aluminum NEMS devices, comprising of two rectangular legs, and a rectangular paddle connecting the two legs, have been nanofabricated.
+Three different devices, shown in Fig.~\ref{fig:sample}, have been studied in this work.
+The fabrication process and characterization of the devices in vacuum are described in Refs. \cite{Kamppinen2019,Kamppinen2022} and the dimensions of the devices are tabulated in Table~\ref{table:dimensions}.

 Device motion is excited and measured magnetomotively, as shown in Fig.~\ref{fig:sample}.
-The motion of the device is driven with the Laplace force $ F_0 = I L B $, where $L$ is the length of the beam perpendicular to the magnetic field~$\bf{B}$, and $I$ is the AC excitation current, produced by an arbitrary waveform generator connected in series with a resistor and the device.
+The motion of the device is driven with the Laplace force $ F = I L B $, where $L$ is the length of the beam perpendicular to the magnetic field~$\bf{B}$, and $I$ is the AC excitation current, produced by an arbitrary waveform generator connected in series with a resistor and the device.
 The motion of the device, $\dot{x}$, induces voltage, $ V = \dot{x} L B $ which is measured with a lock-in amplifier that is phase-locked with the generator.
-The velocity and displacement amplitude are related via $\dot{x_0} = 2 \pi f {x_0}$, where $f$ is the frequency in \SI{}{\hertz}.
+Here $x(t)$ is the displacement of the device paddle from the equilibrium position with the maximum amplitude $x_0$.
+The velocity and displacement amplitude are related via $v_0 = 2 \pi f {x_0}$, where $f$ is the frequency in \SI{}{\hertz}.
 We deduce in-phase and quadrature displacement amplitudes $x_c$ and $x_s$, respectively, from the phase-resolved measurement.